Southern US Landscaping Standard

 Pine Straw Calculator

-Find out exactly how many bales of pine straw you need and what it will cost.
-Enter your area or bed dimensions, choose your coverage depth, and get instant results.
-Free landscaping tool by Online Tools.
+Find out exactly how many bales of pine straw you need and what it will cost, by area or by bed dimensions, with a buffer built in for full coverage.

 50 sq ft (2-3 inch depth)